osrf-migration/cloudsim-wiki/Developing_sim.md

 ### Life cycle ###

-Typically, the Cloudsim-portal launches cloud instance that run Cloudsim-sim automatically.
+Typically, the Cloudsim-portal launches a simulator machine that run Cloudsim-sim automatically.
 There are multiple possible configurations:

-* Cloudsim-sim can be running on the cloud instance
+* Cloudsim-sim can be running on a cloud instance (AWS instance)
 * Cloudsim-sim can be running in a docker container (inside a cloud instance)
 * Cloudsim-sim can be running on a workstation (this is experimental)

+Normally, Cloudsim-sim should be running continuously (as a service) on the simulator machine.

+Cloudsim-sim manages a list of queued simulations, and only one simulation can run at a time.

 ### Depends on these Cloudsim packages: